dustinpfister/blog_posts/_posts/js-javascript-number.md

 layout: post
 categories: js
 id: 363
-updated: 2019-01-25 12:49:29
+updated: 2019-02-07 13:25:29
-version: 1.5
+version: 1.6
 ---

 In [javaScript Numbers](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Number) are a central part of just about any project, so doing just about anything interesting with javaScript will require at least some basic understanding of how numbers are handled in a javaScript programing environment.
 Working with numbers in javaScript might be a little easier compared to other environments as there is only one Number data type, still there are a lot of little quirks to look out for so lets get at it.

 <!-- more -->

-## 1 - javaScript Numbers are only one data type IEEE_754 (at least traditionally)
+## 1 - javaScript Numbers are only one data type IEEE_754

 In javaScript, traditionally at least all Numbers are 64 bit double precision (IEEE_754)[https://en.wikipedia.org/wiki/IEEE_754-1985] floating point numbers.
 If you would like to dive into the subject of IEEE 754 to gain a better understanding of the data type by all means do so, but getting into the depth of that is not necessarily required as long as you are aware that there are some limitations with that data type.
 There are new standards such as [bigint](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/BigInt), as well as other libraries that can be used to address those limitations.
-However for the most plain old javaScript Numbers work just fine, and in this post I will be writing about things that pertain to the use of them.
+However for the most plain old javaScript Numbers work just fine, and in this post I will be writing mainly about this.

 ## 2 - javaScript Numbers and max safe integer.